Residential Junk Removal

 Coordinating Yard Waste Removal with Acton’s Department of Public Works: Schedules, Fees, and Drop-Off Rules

 Yard waste removal in Acton is managed through the Department of Public Works (DPW), which oversees both curbside collection and the town transfer station.
-Residents can participate in seasonal curbside yard waste pickups, typically scheduled in spring and fall, with exact dates published annually on the town website.
-Accepted materials include leaves, grass clippings, and small branches, which must be placed in biodegradable paper bags or open barrels (no plastic bags allowed).
-The Acton Transfer Station, located at 14 Forest Road, accepts yard waste from residents with a valid transfer station sticker, available for an annual fee.
+Residents must adhere to the published yard waste collection schedule, typically offered on select weeks in spring and fall.
+Accepted materials include grass clippings, leaves, and small branches, which must be placed in biodegradable paper bags or open barrels—plastic bags are strictly prohibited.
+The Acton Transfer Station, located at 14 Forest Road, accepts yard waste from residents with a valid permit; fees are assessed by volume, with a minimum charge of $10 per load.
 Key requirements include:

 Department of Public Works